kinbiko/mentoring/students/javarb/sessions/2019/may/Session_34-35-Serialization/Session_34-35-Serialization.md

 - Make code easier to understand because becomes obvious what that method is doing.

 Other implementations can be seen on correspondig code project on this same directory.

+#### Part 3 - Blog

+I opened a blog on wordpress to keep this and another technology things https://jaarit.wordpress.com/